Debunking the Arguments of PseudoSkeptics and Debunkers

 These

-skeptics included cynics, debunkers, Atheists, Humanists, certain scientists
+skeptics included cynics, debunkers, Atheists, Humanists, certain

-bent on materialistic reductionist world views, those for whom science is their
+bent on materialistic reductionist world views, those for whom science

-God (even though they won't admit it), scientific materialists, haters of
+God (even though they won't admit it), scientific materialists, haters

 religion, etc. Now we call them

-“pseudoskeptics” because although they pose as skeptics, their skepticism is
+“pseudoskeptics” because although they pose as skeptics,

-“pseudo” meaning “False or counterfeit;
+“pseudo” meaning “False

 fake.”
 (American Heritage Dictionary)

-Hence the title of this treatise.
+Hence the title of this book.

-Eventually, I realized that their skepticism was not about an open inquiry for
+skepticism was not about an open inquiry for

 truth, but rather a philosophy they

-used to manipulate data to fit their beliefs and reject anything outside of it
+used to manipulate data to fit their beliefs and reject anything

 on purely subjective grounds.
 This